This 2000 photo shows the eastbound Southeast Freeway (I-695) at the South Capitol Street exit. (Photo by Jim K. Georges.)

 PLANNING A NEW CONNECTION TO 295: In 2004, the DDOT began studies to rebuild the 11th Street Bridge and its approaches.
 The twin bridges, which carry the I-295 designation, carry eight lanes of traffic between the Anacostia Freeway and the Southeast Freeway (I-695).
 Currently, ramps exist between the bridge (I-295 connector) and I-295, but there is no connection between the bridge and DC 295 because the Barney Circle extension of I-695, which was to supply the missing movements between downtown and the Baltimore-Washington Parkway, never was built.

-Two of the alternatives envision converting the under-utilized freeway section between the 11 Street Bridge approach and Pennsylvania Avenue into a four-lane boulevard.
-One alternative considers replacing the existing grade-separated interchange at Pennsylvania Avenue with a rebuilt grade-level Barney Circle.
+The under-utilized "stub" section of the Southeast / East Leg Freeway between the 11th Street Bridge approach and Pennsylvania Avenue would be converted into a four-lane boulevard, and the existing grade-separated interchange at Pennsylvania Avenue would be replaced by a rebuilt grade-level Barney Circle.

-South of the Anacostia River, a newly built "Y"-interchange would supply the "missing moves" between the Anacostia Freeway and the bridge.
+South of the Anacostia River, a newly built directional "Y"-interchange would supply the "missing moves" between the Anacostia Freeway and the upstream freeway bridge.
+The downstream bridge (11th Street / Martin L. King Avenue) would be served from the Anacostia Freeway by slip ramps.

 This photos show the final year of the three-year Southeast Freeway (I-695) reconstruction project in 2000.
 In the left photo, the top half of the sign on the left is covered, possibly hiding a direction for "I-695 EAST" in anticipation of the Barney Circle Freeway extension to the Anacostia Freeway (DC 295).
 The right photo shows the three-level "Interchange C" between the Southeast Freeway and the 11th Street Bridge approach.
 (Photos by Jim K. Georges.)